Growth requires changes at various points.

 Dictionaries define the word "crisis" as a "turning point", but for many of us it has a negative meaning to do with panic.
 While companies certainly have to change at each of these points, if they properly plan for there is no need for panic and so we will call them "transitions".

 Larry E. Greiner originally proposed this model in 1972 with five phases of growth.
-Later, he added a sixth phase (Harvard Business Review, May 1998).
+In 1998, he added a sixth phase in an updated version of his original article.
 The six growth phases are described below:

 Here, the entrepreneurs who founded the firm are busy creating products and opening up markets.
 There aren't many staff, so informal communication works fine, and rewards for long hours are probably through profit share or stock options.
 However, as more staff join, production expands and capital is injected, there's a need for more formal communication.